alpa-projects/alpa/benchmark/alpa/README.md

 ## A Quick Performance Test
 This is a quick test for checking performance regressions.
-Developers should at least run this test to make sure their modifications does not introduce performance regressions.
+Developers should at least run this test to make sure their modifications do not introduce performance regressions.

 ```
 python3 benchmark_3d.py --suite gpt.perf_test_manual